paguasmar/paguasmar.github.io/case-studies/scaled-ml-infra.md

 What started as a straightforward infrastructure setup turned into a frustrating delay: the team responsible for granting permissions was overwhelmed with projects, leaving my requests unanswered for over a month.
 This stalled the CI/CD rollout twice, threatening deadlines.

 I escalated to my manager, who intervened to prioritize the request.
-Within days, permissions were granted, allowing me to complete the pipeline in record time.
+Within days, permissions were granted, allowing me to complete the pipeline in time.

 ### Building Trust Through Cross-Team Debugging